Hunv/LeDi/LeDi.Docs/docs/source/ledi-raspberrysetupEN.rst

 Setup the Access Point
 ######################
 This section will setup the RaspberryPi as a stand alone Hotspot.
-You can skip this, if you don't plan to use Tiwaz stand alone.
+You can skip this, if you don't plan to use LeDi stand alone.
 Otherwise if you plan to just take your display and go to the next court, pool, field or whatever - you should implement this.
 To connect to the Raspberry via wifi where the RapsberryPi acts as the access point, we need to perform the following steps.
 To avoid connection loss, connect the RapsberryPi via Ethernet cable to your network or PC.
 Summarized we will setup the RapsberryPi as a DNS server (dnsmasq) and DHCP server (dhcpcd) and install hostapd to use the wifi adapter to provide a wifi to clients to connect to it.

 Install Hostapd and Dnsmasq: